Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Quantum state reconstruction

 \subsection{Estimating the density matrix from experimental dataset: a Bayesian framework}

-In our experiment, we repeat the preparation-measurement sequence $N$ times for each of the decorrelating processes described above (typically, $N\sim 10^4-10^5$).
-The possible measurement outcomes, labeled as $i$, are mathematically described by so-called effect matrices $E_i$ \cite{Six2016}, which are positive semidefinite matrices , and are such that $\sum_i E_i = 1$.
+Our experimental method for reconstructing quantum states is described in details in Ref.~\cite{Six2016}.
+Here we summarize the key points relevant to the estimation of thermodynamical quantities.
+To acquire information on a quantum state to reconstruct, the preparation-measurement sequence is repeated $N$ times for each of the decorrelating processes described above (typically, $N\sim 10^4-10^5$).
+The possible measurement outcomes (sequences of detected atomic states after the atom-cavity interaction), labeled as $i$, are mathematically described by so-called effect matrices $E_i$, used in Ref.~\cite{Gammelmark2013} to extract maximum information on a measured quantum trajectory.
+They are positive semidefinite matrices and $\sum_i E_i = \mathds{1}$.
 If the system's density matrix is $\rho$, then outcome $i$ is obtained with probability $p(i|\rho) = {\rm Tr}(\rho E_i)$.
 The key issue is to estimate $\rho$ from the sequence of measurement outcomes ${\cal D} = (i_1, \dots, i_N)$.
-Notice that, as long as the experimental runs are independent from each other, we have $p({\cal D}|\rho) = \prod_{i=1}^N p(i|\rho)$.
+Notice that, as long as the experimental runs are independent from each other, we have $p({\cal D}|\rho) = \prod_i p(i|\rho)$.
 We adopt here a Bayesian point of view, in which, given the experimental dataset ${\cal D}$, we attribute a likelihood $L$ to every density matrix using

 The likelihood function is the basic mathematical object from which physical properties of the system are then estimated, as well as their corresponding uncertainties.